changelly/api-changelly/README.md

 #### Getting Exchange Status

-With the transaction ID, obtained from createTransaction call, you can get exchange status to notify your user orto provide additional support.
+With the transaction ID, obtained from createTransaction call, you can get exchange status to notify your user or provide additional support.

 Example: